-How to File Your DC Workers Compensation Claim
+How Do I File a DC Workers Compensation Claim?

-- File DCWC Form 7, Employee’s Notice of Accidental Injury or Occupational Disease, within 30 days.
-You must submit this form to both your employer and the Office of Workers’ Compensation.
-In addition, you must file DCWC Form 7A, Employee’s Claim Application, within one year after the incident occurs.
+Start by submitting DCWC Form 7, Employee’s Notice of Accidental Injury or Occupational Disease, within 30 days to your employer and the Office of Workers’ Compensation.
+Then turn in DCWC Form 7A, Employee’s Claim Application, within one year after the incident occurs.
 This preserves your right to claim any DC workers compensation benefits you’re legally owed.

-- Your employer must then file DCWC Form 8, Employer’s First Report of Injury or Occupational Disease, within 10 days.
-Failure to do this will result in a $1000 fine for your employer.
+3. Make sure your employer files DCWC Form 8, Employer’s First Report of Injury or Occupational Disease, within 10 days.

-- You can appeal two ways if your claim’s denied.
-Your first option is to request an informal conference with a claims examiner who reviews your case.
-That examiner has 30 days from your informal conference date to issue a recommendation to approve or deny your claim.
-Your second option is to file an Application for Formal Hearing with the Administrative Hearings Division by filing Application for Formal Hearing Form No. 20 using the e-File system.
+You have two options to appeal.
+You can request an informal conference with a claims examiner to review your case.
+They have 30 days from your meeting date to issue a recommendation to approve or deny your claim.
+Another option is to apply for a formal hearing with the Administrative Hearings Division by filing Application for Formal Hearing Form No. 20 using the e-File system.

 For more about the DC workers compensation program, read these OWC FAQs.